 Since powdered oxide pigments are the most common type of colorant used in integral concrete coloring, I started there.

-Coloring Concrete Crafts With Oxide Pigment Powders
+Tests For Coloring Concrete Crafts With Oxide Pigment Powders

 I used a silicone muffin mold to cast these pieces in since I could make everything the same size to properly test the pigmentation.

 I wasn’t terribly fond of using it for cooking anyway. :0} I’ll call the concrete muffins “discs” because it sounds silly to call these muffins. ;0}